timhanus/timhanus.github.io/resume.md

 ------

 ### Profile {#profile}
-A high performing leader with the drive, technical skills and business acumen to solve complex organizational and technical problems.
+A dedicated leader with over nine years of experience leading software development teams in fast-paced and complex business environments.
+Excellent interpersonal, motivational, and technical skills.
 A pragmatic software developer specializing in high performance, distributed systems.

 ------